nehaljwani/team.exiv2.org/book/IMaEA.md

 $
 ```

-Using dd to extract metadata is discussed in more detail here: [8.1 Extracting metadata using dd](#8-1).
+Using dd to extract metadata is discussed in more detail here: [8.1 Read metadata with dd](#8-1).

 Please be aware that there are two ways in which IFDs can occur in the file.
 They can be an embedded TIFF which is complete with the **II*\_long** or **MM\_*long** 8-byte header and the offset leads to the IFD.
 Or the IFD can be in the file without the header.
 IFD::visit(visitor) knows that the tags such as GpsTag and ExifTag are IFDs and recursively calls IFD::visit(visitor).
 For the embedded TIFF (such as Nikon MakerNote), IFD::visit(visitor) creates a TiffImage and calls TiffImages.accept(visitor) which validates the header and calls IFD::visit(visitor).